This blog may contain affiliate links. Read our disclosure policy for more info.

 The road between Jasper and Banff is Highway 93.
 It is paved the entire way and well-maintained.
 With that said, it is a single lane in either direction going almost the entire way, so you may find yourself stuck behind a slow-moving vehicle without any opportunity to pass – be patient!

-The road from Jasper to Banff is also very curvy with slight uphill and downhill sections.
+The road from Jasper to Banff is also very curvy with some uphill and downhill sections.
 There are plenty of blind corners and pull-pff bays, so you’ll need to drive with caution at all times.

 Driving from Jasper to Banff in the Winter